istio/istio.io/_docs/concepts/rules-configuration.md

 without any rules being set, as soon as version discrimination is desired rules are going to be needed.

-Therefore, setting a default rule for every microservice, right from the start, is generally considered a best practice in Istio.
+Therefore, setting a default rule for every service, right from the start, is generally considered a best practice in Istio.